tim200002/spotifyBackend/README.md

 This is the Backend of my Spotify Jukebox APP.
 It uses a MongoDB Database to Store objects.
-One can communicate with the Backend via a REST-API The WEbinterface also hast to IO-Socket Namespaces.
-One To Connect with the Web-Interface and one to connect with the APP
+One can communicate with the Backend via a REST-API.
+In Addition to this the Backend also supports Websockets (Socket-IO) to update the User Interface of the App and the Webinterface in realtime.